nshtg/DiaBLE/README.md

 <p align ="center"><img src="./DiaBLE//Assets.xcassets/AppIcon.appiconset/Icon.png" width="25%" /></p>

-Experimenting with the Bluetooth BLE devices I bought for the Abbott FreeStyle Libre sensor (mainly the **Bubble** and **MiaoMiao** transmitters, M5Stack and the Mi Band and Watlaa watches) and trying something new compared to the traditional apps:
+Experimenting with the Bluetooth BLE devices I bought for the Abbott FreeStyle Libre sensor (mainly the **BluCon**, **Bubble** and **MiaoMiao** transmitters, M5Stack and the Mi Band and Watlaa watches) and trying something new compared to the traditional apps:

 * a universal **SwiftUI** application for iPhone, iPad and Mac Catalyst;
 * an **independent Apple Watch app** connecting directly via Bluetooth;